RammiNandanwar/Week-1-Project-1/README.md

 ** Project 1: ** Virtual Business Card

 A beginner-friendly digital business card built using HTML and CSS.
-It displays your personal info just like a printed business card, but online.
+It displays your personal info just like a printed business card.

 ## Features
 - Name and career title